 Figure 6 (c) shows the total number of messages sent/forwarded by all nodes in the network, and the number of messages sent/forwarded by nodes near the base station (which is an area of 20×20 nodes with base station at center).
 The traffic in RW is about 1.8 times larger than the traffic in SP for the whole network and the area near the base station.
 The message cost of DFP and DEFP is about 2.8 times the message cost of SP in the whole network, and 2.4 times near the base station.
+When DEFP is compared with broadcast in terms of total overhead cost, i.e. DEFP incurs 10^5 messages while broadcast incurs $7x10^6$ from Table 2, then broadcast costs about 70 times more than DEFP.
+Thus, DEFP requires close to the same number of search steps as flooding (within two-thirds), at a fraction of the overhead cost (about two orders of magnitude less overhead).

 In our simulation, when aggregators send four packets per minute, the nodes directly connected to the base station forward about 14 packets per minutes in SP, and about 34 packets per minute in DEFP.
 This is easily feasible in the current sensor network technology.
-Note that the message cost of these algorithms is constant, and doesn't increase with increase in network size.
+An important point to note is that the message cost of these algorithms is constant.
+It doesn't increase with increase in network size.

-4.3 Effectiveness of P_r and P_f
+4.3 Effectiveness of p_r and p_f

-To understand the effect of different values of P_r and P_f , we varied parameters for random walk RW and fractal propagation DEFP.
-We simulated them on both a grid network and a random network (Table 1).
-In RW, we varied P_r from 0.3 to 0.95.
-In DEFP, we fixed P_r at 0.6, and varied P_f from 0.1 to 0.65.
+To understand the effect of different values of p_r and p_f , we varied parameters for RW and DEFP.
+We simulated them on both a grid network and a random network (Table 1.
+In RW, we varied p_r from 0.3 to 0.95.
+In DEFP, we fixed p_r at 0.6 (since it generates enough randomness in RW, and makes sure that a packet can be sent to base station with little extra delay), and varied p_f from 0.1 to 0.65.
 The results are shown in Figures 7 and 8.
-From these figures, the variation in the values of entropy and message cost based on P_r and P_f is similar in both grid and random networks.
-In RW, the entropy sub-linearly decreases and the number of messages decreases with increasing P_r .
-In DEFP, entropy sub-linearly increases and the number of messages dramatically increases with increasing P_f .
+We notice that the variation in the values of entropy and message cost based on p_r and P_f is similar in both grid and random networks.
+In RW, the entropy sub-linearly decreases and the number of messages decreases with increasing p_r .
+In DEFP, entropy sublinearly increases and the number of messages dramatically increases with increasing p_f .